 For others with more severe hyperopia, treatment is really important.
 Hyperopia can cause vision strain and make your eyes ache if left untreated.
 Warning signs include the need to squint in order to see clearly, and objects in close proximity appear blurry.
 This is especially dangerous when you need to read safety labels or follow road directions on a GPS.

 General discomfort or headaches may occur after or during long periods of time doing up-close tasks.
-For example, people who work on computer all day often complain of eye strain and irritation.
+For example, people who work on a computer all day often complain of eye strain and irritation.
 Those of us who spent too much time scrolling through our phones can also suffer from eye pain.
 Some people also experience dry eyes or a burning sensation.
 But, there are steps you can take to fix these side effects.